-4 Because only one company reported giveaways the Commission does not report the number of cigarettes given away in order to avoid potential disclosure of individual company data.
+4 Because only one company reported giveaways, the Commission does not report this information in order to avoid potential disclosure of individual company data.

 5 The reported figures include all advertising and promotional expenditures related to cigarettes, regardless of whether such expenditures would constitute "commercial speech" or would be protected from law enforcement action under the First Amendment.